sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/13_Working_with_Mongoose/extras/limit_sort_and_count_Mongoose.md

 # limit, sort and count
 Created Monday 19 June 2023 at 01:14 am

+Note - these function can be changed to `.find` or any other query method after it.

 ## 1. limit
 Number of items returned can be limited by chaining the `.limit` method to `.find`.
 ```js